 The development of enabling environment is not purely government driven.
 There should be a greater focus on how governments can learn from the guidance of civil society and business led organizations, many of which already have effective best practices on issues of critical importance to an effective Internet and an inclusive Information Society.

-International and regional cooperation is indispensable for cybersecurity, standardization, capacity building and Internet governance.
+International, regional and national multistakeholder cooperation is indispensable for cybersecurity, standardization, capacity building and Internet governance.

 Recognize the need for open consultations in creating smart regulations

-Consider issues regarding cross-national governance on topics such as cyber security, and electronic jurisdictions of countries.

-Promote greater participation and articulation of governments in regional forums for Internet Governance, boosting the development of capacities and the creation of proper analytical frameworks, as well as convergence with organizations of civil society and technical community involved in the debates.
+Promote greater participation and articulation of governments in national and regional forums for Internet Governance, boosting the development of capacities and the creation of proper analytical frameworks, as well as convergence with organizations of civil society and technical community involved in the debates.

 Address the need for legal, regulatory, and policy environments that are aimed at fostering ICT investments, recognizing the importance of investment in helping to bridge the Digital Divide.